Mortgage Q&A: “What is a streamline refinance?”

 However, you can get your hands on a no cost refinance, meaning you won’t necessarily need to pay out-of-pocket expenses, but you’ll be stuck with a higher interest rate in return.

 This is common because the FHA doesn’t allow lenders to roll closing costs into the new mortgage amount on a streamline refinance without an appraisal.
 And most people gravitate to this program for that appraisal waiver.

-Tip: President Obama recently lowered mortgage insurance premium costs on FHA Streamline Refinances to help more borrowers take advantage of the record low mortgage rates currently on offer.
+Tip: President Obama lowered mortgage insurance premium costs on FHA Streamline Refinances to help more borrowers take advantage of the record low mortgage rates currently on offer.

-VA Streamline Refinance
+VA Streamline Refinance Requirements

 The FHA isn’t the only one offering streamline refinances.
 The VA also offers a streamlined “VA loan to VA loan” refinance, known as an “Interest Rate Reduction Refinancing Loan,” or IRRRL for short.